Nevenall/monsters/The Bibbin.md

 ### Plutomancy (+3)

 The Bibbin knows much of treasure and can sense even the most cunningly concealed valuables.
-Add +3 to Spout Lore about wealth and treasures, and add +3 to Discern Realities as long as you ask "What here is of value."
+Add +3 to Spout Lore about wealth and treasures, and add +3 to Discern Realities as long as you ask "What here is of material value."